banzg00/JSD-Tim1/README.md

 ## Fullstack (.fs)

-<b>Fullstack</b> is a domain-specific language (DSL)  for generating SpringBoot and Angular projects with CRUD operations of given entity models and REST paths.
+<b>Fullstack</b> is a domain-specific language (DSL)  for generating SpringBoot, Angular and React projects with CRUD operations of given entity models and REST paths.

 The file extension for your model must be .fs.